mcphail/next-3D/README.md

 ### [render.h/asm](documentation/render.md)

-This contains low level routines for rendering unclipped 2D primitives on Layer 2 (256x192 resolution only), including:
+This contains low level routines for rendering 2D primitives on Layer 2 (256x192 resolution only), including:

 - plot
-- lines
+- unclipped lines
-- wireframe triangles
-- filled triangles
+- unclipped wireframe and filled triangles
-- filled circles
+- clipped wireframe and filled circles

 Primitives are drawn on an offscreen Layer 2 surface, and there are functions for clearing it and swapping it with the onscreen Layer 2 surface.